Boost Lottery Set To Introduce Global Digital Lottery With Upcoming 2025 TGE

-(MENAFN- GlobeNewsWire - Nasdaq) BOOST is the first global and online lottery – run on the blockchain for full transparency, with gamification build into its core – providing fun and engaging interactions during every step of the lottery draw.

-Road Town, Tortola, BVI, Dec.
-27, 2024 (GLOBE NEWSWIRE) -- The team from the Boost Lottery project is thrilled to announce the launch of their global digital lottery in 2025.
+(MENAFN- Zex PR Wire) Road Town, Tortola, BVI, Dec 30, 2024, ZEX PR WIRE , The team from the Boost Lottery project is thrilled to announce the launch of their global digital lottery in 2025.
 With innovation and exciting features, Boost Lottery wants to change the way people game and win rewards across the globe.

 This highly anticipated lottery will be powered by $BOOST.
 This will be a unique token serving as the currency within the ecosystem.
 The dynamic system lets players participate in draws, collect rare BOOSTER cards, and unlock rewards.